 The Apache Falcon community is working to enhance operations, support for transactional applications and improved tooling.

 |Transactional application support||

 What Falcon Does

-Falcon simplifies the development and management of data processing pipelines with introduction of higher layer of abstractions for users to work with.
-Falcon takes the complex coding out of data processing applications by providing common data management services out-of-the-box, simplifying the configuration and orchestration of data motion, disaster recovery and data retention workflows.
-Key features of Falcon include:
+Falcon simplifies the development and management of data processing pipelines with a higher layer of abstraction, taking the complex coding out of data processing applications by providing out-of-the-box data management services.
+This simplifies the configuration and orchestration of data motion, disaster recovery and data retention workflows.

 How Falcon Works

 Falcon runs as a standalone server as part of your Hadoop cluster.

 A user creates entity specifications and submits to Falcon using the Command Line Interface (CLI) or REST API.
 Falcon transforms the entity specifications into repeated actions through a Hadoop workflow scheduler.
 All the functions and workflow state management requirements are delegated to the scheduler.
 By default, Falcon uses Apache Oozie as the scheduler.

 The following diagram illustrates the entities defined as part of the Falcon framework:

 Cluster: Represents the “interfaces” to a Hadoop cluster